BasileR/DeepLearning-optimization/README.md

 ### What is pruning ?

 Pruning is a technique to compress neural networks.
-The idea is that small paramaters (in term of norm or distance) are less useful in the final decision that bigger ones.
-Then, we can remove these parameters (0 on pytorch implementation) without affecting too much the accuracy of the network.
-Purning can be easily done with pytorch : https://pytorch.org/tutorials/intermediate/pruning_tutorial.html.
+The idea is that small paramaters (in term of norm or distance) are less useful in the final decision than bigger ones.
+Then, we can remove these parameters (0 in pytorch implementation) without affecting too much the test accuracy of the network.
+Pruning can be easily done with pytorch : https://pytorch.org/tutorials/intermediate/pruning_tutorial.html.

 Pruning allows us to reduce the number of parameters of a model but not the number of computation as parameters are just "0".
 In term of score, performing pruning **do not** reduce the number of computation required by the model.